Codecademy/docs/content/numpy/concepts/built-in-functions/terms/append/append.md

   - 'paths/front-end-engineer-career-path'
 ---

-The `.append()` function add values to the end of an array and returns a [`ndarray`](https://www.codecademy.com/resources/docs/numpy/ndarray) with the values appended.
+The `.append()` function adds values to the end of an array and returns a [`ndarray`](https://www.codecademy.com/resources/docs/numpy/ndarray) with the values appended.

 ## Syntax